chrissterling/USUKEnglish/README.md

 ## Dictionary

-There will be translations missing, so please insert as you find.
+There will be some translations missing, so please insert as you find or just post a list and I'll include.